vidhyalakshmi-vp/MPS-Analytics_Enterprise-Analytics-Projects/Forecasting Financial Time Series/README.md

 **Project Description**

-The project consists of three parts, namely, Short-term Forecasting, Long-term Forecasting, and computing Time Series using R programming.
+Develop a comprehensive forecasting and time series analysis solution using R programming.
+The project is divided into three main parts: Short-term Forecasting, Long-term Forecasting, and Time Series Computation.

 **Dataset Description**